What Is Tonsilitis?

 What are Tonsils?

-Tonsils are two oval and pea-sized collection of lymph cells at either side of the opening of the throat.
+Tonsils are two oval and pea-sized collections of lymph cells at either side of the opening of the throat.
 They appear larger in children and tend to shrink in size as the person grows older.
 They prevent foreign objects from entering the lungs and filter out bacteria and viruses.

-According to recent researches, they also help the immune system by producing white blood cells and antibodies.
+According to recent research, they also help the immune system by producing white blood cells and antibodies.
 Previously, they were thought to be of no use, but now it is believed to be the first line of defense of the immune system.

 How Do Tonsils Get Inflamed?

 Viral infection is the primary cause of tonsillitis in younger children.
-The most common bacteria causing tonsillitis is Streptococcal bacteria, which causes strep throat, which is usually seen in kids between 5 and 15 years of age.
+The most common bacteria causing tonsillitis is Streptococcal bacteria, which causes strep throat, which is usually seen in kids between five and 15 years of age.
 Tonsils are vulnerable to the bacteria and viruses that they prevent from entering the body.
 Tonsillitis is rarely seen in adults because the role it plays in immunity declines after puberty.

 What are the Types of Tonsillitis?